-The Kern County Waste Management Department operates seven landfills throughout the county.
+The Kern County Public Works Department operates seven landfills throughout the county.
 Landfills are located in Bakersfield (Bena Landfill), Boron, Mojave-Rosamond, Ridgecrest, Shafter-Wasco, Taft, and Tehachapi.
 A sanitary landfill, which used to be called a “dump”, is a site for the disposal of waste materials by burial.
 It is the oldest form of waste treatment.
 Historically, landfills have been the most common methods of organized waste disposal and remain so in many places around the world.
 Kern County landfills are also used for other waste management purposes, such as the temporary storage, consolidation, recycling and transfer.

 - Typically, in sanitary landfills, procedures are used by which waste is: